You are here

 Meeting environmental challenges of the 21st century requires research, education, and training that spans traditional disciplinary boundaries and emphasizes the interconnections of science and decision making.
 With numerous projects and research centers focused on the interconnections of science and decision making, ENVS also provides considerable resources for those seeking to contribute to and participate in policy making.

-The interdisciplinary Graduate Program in Environmental Studies awards two degrees: Master of Science and Doctor of Philosophy.
+The interdisciplinary Graduate Program in Environmental Studies awards three degrees: Master of Science, Doctor of Philosophy and the Masters of the Environment.
 Additionally, dual degree programs with other departments are offered.
 Interdisciplinary certificates in Environment, Policy, and Society; Science, Technology, and Policy; and Hydrologic Sciences are also available.